-The Philips 242E1GSJ is the cheapest 144Hz gaming monitor you can get!
+The Philips 242E1GSJ is one of the cheapest 144Hz gaming monitors you can get!
 What’s more, it features a wide color gamut support, a high contrast ratio, and AMD FreeSync.
 Sadly, it has a slow response time speed, so it’s not suited for fast-paced competitive gaming.

 The Philips 242E1GSJ is one of the most affordable 144Hz gaming monitors, allowing you to take advantage of your GPU’s high frame rates for a smoother gaming experience.